 - Entrapment or police misconduct

-As the scrutiny of illegal sex trafficking continues to grow, those who work in the sex trade industry (and in businesses commonly associated) – legally or otherwise – you can expect increased criminal charges to be more frequently doled out.
+As the scrutiny of illegal sex trafficking continues to grow, those who work in the sex trade industry (and in businesses commonly associated) – legally or otherwise – can expect increased criminal charges to be more frequently doled out.

 Moreover, overzealous policing efforts may result in innocent people being charged.
 Don’t get caught up in the mix.
 If you do, know the laws surrounding sex trafficking, and fight back aggressively to beat any charges against you.